-I have been researching emissions trading and carbon markets for the better part of 15 years.
+I have been researching emissions trading and carbon markets for the better part of 20 years.
 For a few years, they almost disappeared from the political agenda.
-But with Greta and the climate movement, carbon markets have come back into politics and the media.
+But in the last years, carbon offsetting has come back with full force.

 If you are just interested in knowing if you should buy carbon offsets to compensate for your own carbon footprint, then jump to Should I buy offsets?